 This study suggested that the addition of spironolactone to topical minoxidil therapy is a solid option for women who have reached a plateau in treatment efficacy with topical therapy alone.

 Taking spironolactone in conjunction with birth control pills may also be beneficial.
-Birth control helps with irregularities in your period while also improving acne and female pattern hair loss.
+The birth control helps with irregularities in your period while also improving acne and female pattern hair loss.
 Win-win-win.

-Spironolactone may be most effective for women who are experiencing female pattern hair loss as a result of excessive androgen production.
+Spironolactone may be most effectively used by women experiencing female pattern hair loss because of excessive androgen production.

-In fact, the medication may be most effective in women who suffer from polycystic ovarian syndrome (PCOS).
+Spironolactone may also, strangely enough, be most effective in women suffering from polycystic ovarian syndrome, also known as PCOS.

 The medication is not without risk, however, especially for pregnant or breastfeeding women.

-The FDA has currently rated spironolactone as pregnancy category D, which means the drug is considered harmful to the fetus.
+The FDA currently gives spironolactone pregnancy category D rating, which means it may be harmful to a fetus.

 Side effects of spironolactone depend on the dosage you take.
-Aldosterone has several effects on the renal system, including hypotension, hyperkalemia (high potassium levels), fatigue, headache, weight loss, increased urinary frequency and dry skin.
+Aldosterone has several effects on the renal system, including hyperkalemia (high potassium levels), hypotension, fatigue, weight loss, headache, dry skin and needing to pee more frequently.

 The antiandrogenic effects of spironolactone can also predispose you to menstrual irregularities and breast tenderness.